 - Nurturer: State that they will always be taken care of, that you’ll hold their hand, that they will feel well-treated and cared for.
 Possibly, that the other side will be as well, and that everyone’s life will improve with this transaction;

-If you are not connecting with the customer, or if they are thinking of going with another person, be it another agent or friend/family, this just means somebody else is probably tailoring their communication to their personality type better than you currently area.
+If you are not connecting with the customer, or if they are thinking of going with another person, be it another agent or friend/family, this just means somebody else is probably tailoring their communication to their influence archetype better than you currently are.

 - A Dominant will give you the facts very plainly.
 Here’s the size of the home, here’s what we will buy it for, probably at this date.
 Done.
 They will be very direct and to the point;